 The Coogee Pavilion at dusk.
 Perfect for a night out.
 Australian suburbs tend to quieten down after sundown but not this venue at Coogee, so it nice to have a place to stretch the enjoyment.

 Our trip to the fabulously beautiful New South Wales was definitely memorable.
 Steeped in nature, adventures and wonderful cuisine.
-The 1-week road trip felt like only half as we truly enjoyed every single day.
+The 1-week road trip felt like only 3-4 days as we truly enjoyed every single day.
 Be it for couples or families, NSW has something for anyone and everyone.

 Many sincere thanks for coming along my pixels journey.
 Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!